 - Combination Type

-These types of ADHD are diagnosed depending on the symptoms a person experiences.
-Since symptoms can change over the course of one’s life, the type of ADHD can also change. ¹
+These types are diagnosed depending on the symptoms you experience.
+Since symptoms can change throughout one’s life, the type of ADHD can also change. ¹ Throughout this article, we’re going to take a deeper look into the three types of ADHD while providing information on medical treatment.

 Inattentive ADHD

-People who struggle with inattentive ADHD often reveal the following behavior:
+Inattentive ADHD often reveals the following behavior:

 - Body and brain movements are slower (may appear to be daydreaming)